wtsia/Blog-Site/roverblog/content/posts/cs.relational-databases.md

 1. **Constraints:**
    - Constraints ensure data integrity and accuracy.
-   - Common constraints include PRIMARY KEY, FOREIGN KEY, UNIQUE, NOT NULL, and CHECK.
+   - Common constraints include PRIMARY KEY, FOREIGN KEY, UNIQUE, NOT NULL, ATTRIBUTE, TUPLE, GENERAL ASSERTION.
    - They prevent the entry of invalid or inconsistent data into the database.

 2. **Triggers:**